amitfr123/quartz_notes/content/ELF/Practical Binary Analysis.md

 ### `.text`
 Contains the main code of the program.
 The section contains user defined code and code that is automatically added by the compiler.
 For example `gcc` will add functions like `_start`, `register_tm_clones`, `frame_dummy`.
 ### `.rodata`, `data` and `.bss`
-1. `.rodata` - is a readonly section that contains constant values.
+1. `.rodata` - is a read-only section that contains constant values.
 2. `.data` - contains writable variables that are initialized.
 3. `.bss` - represents uninitialized variables. because this section doesn't need to occupy space on the disk it is marked as `SHT_NOBITS` instead of `SHT_PROGBITS` like `data` and `.rodata`.
 ### `.plt`,`.got` and `.got.plt`